Kolaru/SimulatedAnnealing.jl/README.md

 ## Basics

 Simulated annealing try to minimize the energy of a configuration by successively probing neighboring configurations.
 In this package, no restriction is imposed on the type of configuration being optimize.
-The only requirement is that the two following functions must be defined for the type used:

-- `energy(configuration)` : Return the energy of a configuration.
-- `propose_candidate(configuration)` : Return tuple containing a neighboring configuration (a new candidate) and the energy difference between the candidate and the original configuration, `energy(candidate) - energy(configuration)`.

-The energy difference must be returned in the latter because in many applications, it possible to compute it efficiently without explicitly computing the energy of the two configurations.
+TODO: More explanation and maybe even an example

 Before starting the algorithm we need two more things: